aidtopia/laser_tunnel/README.md

 ## Features

-Version 1 of this project was the Make & Take project for the [Northern California Haunters Group][2] in March 2022.
+Version 1 of this project is the Make & Take project for the [Northern California Haunters Group][2] in March 2022.

 This version: